 Industrial decanters are heavy-duty machines that have long service lives.
 Their material of construction (Stainless Steel) provides corrosion resistance in corrosive processing applications.

 These centrifuges have superior erosion protection in critical areas for enhanced wear protection.
 It is not uncommon for these dewatering machines to operate for decades without needing replacement or even significant rebuilds.
-The use of tungsten carbide hard surfacing on the scroll auger and Stellite bushings on the sludge discharge ports ensures long-term resistance to abrasive wear from high-solids wastewater streams.

 Low Operating Expense